 Stories and characters are always on my mind—so I really write everywhere!
 In fact, I wrote most of my debut novel, THE BUTTERFLY AND THE VIOLIN, on my iPhone (while working and traveling in my former corporate training career).

-As an art history/research writing major in college and now an author, I drift to the places that feed my love for historical research: book store aisles, libraries, traveling to onsite research locations (like a road trip across Ireland, or a visit to former TB sanitarium) and conducting interviews (such as with an Auschwitz-Birkenau survivor, or museum curators at the John and Mable Ringling Museum of Art).
+As an art history/research writing major in college and now an author, I drift to the places that feed my love for historical research: book store aisles, libraries, universities, museums, traveling to onsite research locations (like a road trip across Ireland, or a visit to former TB sanitarium) and conducting interviews (such as with an Auschwitz-Birkenau survivor, or museum curators at the John and Mable Ringling Museum of Art).
 I also visit schools and speak at conferences & women’s ministry events, and hide away in coffee shop corners to get lost in my story worlds.
 (You might know my favorite spot has kayaks hanging on the wall…)

 The book I read every day: the Bible